TrellixVulnTeam/swahilipython_SCMU/Doc/library/dataclasses.rst

      ``frozen`` is false, :meth:`__hash__` will be set to ``None``, marking it unhashable (which it is, since it is mutable).
-If ``eq`` is false, :meth:`__hash__` will be left untouched meaning the :meth:`__hash__` method of the superclass will be used (if the superclass is :class:`object`, this means it will fall back to id-based hashing).
+If ``eq`` is false, :meth:`__hash__` will be left untouched meaning the :meth:`__hash__` method of the superkundi will be used (if the superkundi is :class:`object`, this means it will fall back to id-based hashing).

    - ``frozen``: If true (the default is False), assigning to fields will